What Is The Difference Between Semipermeable And Selectively Permeable Membrane

 A semipermeable membrane is a type of membrane that allows certain molecules, such as water, to pass through it while blocking the passage of other molecules.
 On the other hand, a selectively permeable membrane is a type of membrane that allows certain molecules to pass through it while blocking the passage of other molecules, but it also allows for the selective passage of ions under certain conditions.
 The key difference between semipermeable and selectively permeable membrane is that the selectively permeable membrane allows the passage of certain molecules and ions, whereas the semipermeable membrane does not.

-ALSO READ: Relationship Between Potassium And Magnesium
+ALSO READ: What'S The Relationship Between A Vulnerability And An Exploit

 The key difference between semipermeable and selectively permeable membrane is that the selectively permeable membrane allows the passage of certain molecules and ions, whereas the semipermeable membrane does not.
 This makes the selectively permeable membrane more versatile than the semipermeable membrane.
 Additionally, the selectively permeable membrane can be used to separate and remove certain molecules or ions from a solution.